Michael Nelson (footballer): Hartlepool United

 Following the conclusion of the 2003–04 season, Nelson was offered the chance to play in a higher division by several Division One clubs.
 On 27 June 2003, he joined Hartlepool United on the same day that Neale Cooper was appointed manager for a fee of around £70,000.
 Upon joining the club, manager Cooper said he expected Nelson to "be a major star for Hartlepool United" next season, describing him as "a very commanding and is a big strong lad" and "can get up and down the pitch and is dominating in the air".
 Cooper also believe "that he will get better and better with every game".
 Nelson was seen as a replacement for Graeme Lee who had joined Sheffield Wednesday.
 He was given the number five shirt ahead of the new season.

 Nelson started strongly for Hartlepool when he scored the winner from 30 yards during his debut in the club's 4–3 win over Peterborough United.
 This goal was nominated for Hartlepool's Goal of the Season.
 Nelson began to form a strong partnership with Chris Westwood and the pair played together for the majority of the club's matches.
 His performances saw him voted as the September Player of the Month.
 He helped the club keep three consecutive clean sheets in the league between 28 December 2003 and 17 January 2004.
 Nelson started in all matches until receiving a suspension for accumulating five yellow cards.
 On 27 March, however, Nelson suffered a leg injury and was substituted, in a 2–1 loss against Brentford.
 On 24 April 2004, he made his return from a four-week absence, coming on as a 75th-minute substitute in a 2–0 win against Rushden & Diamonds.
-On the last game of the season, Nelson played in the 1–1 daw against Swindon Town which earned Hartlepool a play–off position.
+In the last game of the season, Nelson played in the 1–1 draw against Swindon Town which earned Hartlepool a play–off position.
 After regaining his fitness due to a knock, he played in both legs of the club's play-off semi-final match against Bristol City, as Hartlepool lost 3–2 on aggregate.
 Nelson was in contention for Hartlepool's Fans and Players' Player of the season but he missed out to Jim Provett on both occasions.
 During the 2003–04 season, Nelson made 48 appearances, scoring three times in all competitions.